vpsg-research/Sim-MPNet/README.md

-# 【ICCV'25 Highlight】Similarity Memory Prior is All You Need for Medical Image Segmentation
+# [ICCV'25 Highlight] Similarity Memory Prior is All You Need for Medical Image Segmentation

 ## 🎈 News
 - [2025.6.25] Our work has been accepted by ICCV 2025！